How much has freight increased?

 After a year in which freight rates continued to set new highs, spot rates are on the decline in 2022 with experts pointing to a series of factors likely contributing to an ongoing decline.

-See also Is HEC Montréal a good School for MBA?
+See also Is RGIS a good company to work for?

 Are freight rates rising?